About the Museum

 Cautionary notes:

-The museum the size of a 2-car garage (400 sq. ft) so group size should be limited accordingly
+The museum is the size of a 2-car garage (400 sq. ft) so group size should be limited accordingly

 The museum is on the second floor with stair access only.